AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

 -   Significantly improves the network throughput and packet forwarding rate per instance.
-A single instance can deliver a packet forwarding rate of up to 10,000 Kpps.
+A single instance can deliver a packet forwarding rate of up to 10,000,000 pps.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:4.
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.